 A key to local rankings is the formation and establishment of local trust in your specific city or target region.
 One of the ways we achieve this is by local business citations.
 A citation is simply where any combination of your business name, address and phone number is located on local business directories, websites and even social platforms.
 The most famous version of this is yell, or the yellow pages.

 Citations are mainly about connecting Google and your local brand.
 If your website is featured on a number of high authority local business directories, this translates to Google that you are a trusted business in that specific region.

-First you must ensure the businessâ€™s name, address and phone number is the same on EVERY citation source.
-You must also ensure the business has the same information as what is present in the schema mark-up of the website and on the Google business page for that local business.
-If any of this information misaligns even slightly, this results in no additional trust or increased rankings in Google.
-This can even course major issues later down the line.
+Managing your NAP information across your citation sources can significantly improve organic search traffic visibility.
+First you must ensure the businessâ€™s name, address and phone number is the same on every citation source.
+You must also ensure the business has the same information that is present in the schema markup on your website and Google business page for that local business.
+If any of this information misaligns even slightly, this results in no additional trust, or increased rankings in Google.
+This can even cause major issues later down the line.

-To do this we must create unique written content between 50-200 words for your business.
-This then cannot be copied to the other citation sources (this is a mistake we see a lot) as it results in an issue explained in point 3 below.
-You want to also ensure you have implemented any additional fields and data attached to each citation source, this can usually be elements such as; your website URL, star or review ratings, photos, categories, opening times and more.
+To do this we must create completely unique content between 50-200 words related to your business.
+This content cannot be copied to the other citation sources.
+This is a mistake we see a lot which results in an issue explained below.
+Additionally, you must ensure you have implemented any extra fields and data attached to each citation source.
+This can usually be elements such as; your website URL, star or review ratings, photos, categories, opening times and more.

 Finally, arguably the most important step, you want to ensure all of these citation sources are indexed in Google.
 If you have a URL, or citation source, that is not indexed, it provides no additional value.
 These are pointless to create, especially if these citation sources have duplicate content.
 This can result in deindexation and hence will provide no additional value.